bump-sh/cli/README.md

 ### Add Bump.sh to your node project

-As our CLI is a node package, you can easily embed it into your project by adding the package to your `package.json` file, either with NPM
+As our CLI is a node package, you can easily embed it to your project by adding the package to your `package.json` file, either with NPM

 ```sh-session
 npm install --save-dev bump-cli